 How to get to Sardinia

-While you can fly to Sardinia fairly easily from many major airports in Europe, taking the ferry from France or Italy has many benefits.
-Firstly, it’s full of novelty factor for kids!
+While you can fly to Sardinia fairly easily from many major airports in Europe, taking the ferry from France or Italy has many benefits if you’re travelling to Sardinia with kids.
+Firstly, it’s full of novelty factor for little ones!
 Our 4-year-old was just as excited about “sleeping on a boat” as he was about the holiday itself.
 Between our cosy cabin and the multitude of play areas, there’s plenty to keep little ones occupied on the way over.
 Although you can take ‘fast’ ferries during the day, I’d recommend choosing the slower, overnight option to maximise your vacation time on the island.

 Ferries are also a more cost-effective option than flying.
 We paid €272 return for two adults and a child, plus a large station wagon.
 This also included two nights’ accommodation in a cabin (one night each way).
 When you add in the benefit of having your own car to explore once you get there, and the extra convenience of being able to pack as much as you like – well, it seemed like a no-brainer to us… You can even take your dogs onboard if you please!